 The spectral profiles of orange and red fluorescent proteins span a large wavelength region and there is, unfortunately, no single filter combination that is ideal for imaging the entire collection of these fluorophores.
 DsRed fluorescent protein variants can often be visualized with standard TRITC filter combinations, as well as many of the longpass and bandpass sets designed for other probes absorbing in the green region of the visible spectrum.
 Orange fluorescent proteins (mOrange and CoralHue Orange) should be imaged with excitation filters in the 500 to 540 nanometer region, coupled with a dichromatic mirror having a cut-on wavelength of approximately 550 nanometers and bandpass emission filters featuring wavelengths between 560 and 600 nanometers.
 Several of the standard green excitation filter combinations loosely fit the requirements, but specialized filter parameters must be designed for optimum imaging of specific fluorophores in this category.
 Longer wavelength red fluorescent proteins (mCherry, HcRed1, mRaspberry, and mPlum) can usually be imaged with yellow excitation filter combinations.
 For example, the Nikon Y-2E/C set, having a bandpass excitation filter of 540 to 580 nanometers, a dichromatic mirror with a cut-on wavelength of 595 nanometers, and a bandpass emission filter capturing photons between 600 and 660 nanometers, can be used for many of these red probes.
 Custom filter combinations are offered by the microscope and filter manufacturers.

 In laser scanning confocal microscopy, the choice of excitation wavelengths is restricted to a narrow range of available laser lines for each instrument.
-Typical microscopes are equipped with two or more lasers that span the violet (405 and 440 nanometers), blue (457, 477, and 488 nanometers), green (514 and 543 nanometers), yellow-orange (568 and 594 nanometers), and red (633 and 647 nanometers) spectral regions.
+Typical microscopes, such as the Nikon A1 HD25/A1R HD25, are equipped with lasers that span the violet (405 and 440 nanometers), blue (457, 477, and 488 nanometers), green (514 and 543 nanometers), yellow-orange (568 and 594 nanometers), and red (633 and 647 nanometers) spectral regions.
 These excitation wavelengths can be effectively used to excite most of the fluorescent proteins listed in Table 1, depending upon the availability of appropriate dichromatic mirrors and emission filters.
 Multiphoton microscopes can also be utilized to image most of the popular fluorescent protein derivatives in the restricted spatial volume that is characteristic of these instruments.

 Table 1 - Fluorescent Protein Filter Combination Parameters